NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 ### Set the Working Directory: Using RStudio GUI
+You can also set the working directory using the Rstudio and/or R graphical user interface (GUI).
+This method is easy for beginners to learn, but it also makes your code less reproducible because it relies on a person to follow certain instructions, which is a process that introduces human error.
+It may also be unclear for an observer to determine where your input data are stored, which can make troubleshooting more difficult as well.
+Use this method when getting started, or when you will find it helpful to use a graphical user interface to navigate your files.
+Note that this method will run a single line `setwd()` command in the console when you select your working directory, so you can copy/paste that line into your script for future use!

 1. Go to `Session` in menu bar,
 2. select `Select Working Directory`,